MikroElektronika/Flip_n_click_Examples/README.md

-# Flip_n_Click_Examples
+# Flip_n_Click Examples

-Examples for the Due compatible Flip and Click Board
+Examples for the MikroE Flip and Click Board.

+## Click board paradise